Free HR Services from our Employee Relations Experts. Find out more.

 By CCIWA Editor

-On November 1 new ‘same job, same pay’ laws come into effect, requiring labour hire workers to be paid the same as host company employees if certain criteria are met.
-Here's what you need to know:
+On November 1, 2024 new ‘same job, same pay’ laws came into effect, requiring labour hire workers to be paid the same as host company employees if certain criteria are met.
+Here’s what the laws mean for businesses:

 How does ‘same job, same pay’ work?

-Construction, mining and resources and other industries using labour hire firms are particularly impacted by this change to regulated labour hire.
+Construction, mining, resources and other industries using labour hire firms are particularly impacted by this change to regulated labour hire.

 However, the same job, same pay laws do not apply: